U.S. Department of State Seal

 Water Quality

-• In many areas of the West Bank and Gaza, tap water is not potable.
+• Tap water in Israel is potable.
+In many areas of the West Bank and most areas of Gaza, tap water is not potable.
 Bottled water and beverages are generally safe, although you should be aware that many restaurants and hotels serve tap water unless bottled water is specifically requested.
 Be aware that ice for drinks may be made using tap water.

 Adventure Travel